 While this group displays amateur working methods, thus far, Microsoft, NVIDIA, Samsung, Vodafone, Ubisoft and, most recently, Okta, have all confirmed breaches linked to the threat group.
 Unlike other groups, LAPSUS$ are extremely public and do not seem to take precautions to cover their tracks, announcing their attacks on social media, often revealing information on how the group operate.

-The group utilise the following tactics:
+The group use the following tactics:

 The overall objective of LAPSUS$ is to gain elevated access via stolen credentials that enable data theft and destructive attacks, often resulting in extortion.
 While the group displays a low level of sophistication, their success rate displays the power of reconnaissance, social engineering and the successful employment of an insider.